-Employees can voice or express their concerns only when they feel safe doing that and when they know some changes would take place after it.
-This scale-based question would give you the right idea about this.
+Employees can voice or express their concerns only when they feel safe doing that, and when they know some changes will take place after it.

 3. Do you think inclusivity is one of our most important values?

-This is one of those diversity and inclusion survey questions that should be asked from employees to understand whether they think the organization supports and empowers inclusivity or not.
+This is one of those diversity and inclusion survey questions that should be asked to employees on a regular basis.
+Because you need it to understand whether they think the organization supports and empowers inclusivity at every level.

 If the answers are not something you had expected, you can make changes to get the right results as a leader.

-4. Which inclusivity initiative did you liked the most?
+4. Which inclusivity initiative did you like the most?
 Why?

 5. On a scale of 1 to 10, how confident do you feel in voicing a contrary opinion in a meeting?